sentinel-hub/sentinel2-cloud-detector/README.md

 The **s2cloudless** Python package provides automated cloud detection in Sentinel-2 imagery.
-The classification is based on a *single-scene pixel-based cloud detector* developed by Sentinel Hub's research team and is described in more details [in this blog](https://medium.com/sentinel-hub/improving-cloud-detection-with-machine-learning-c09dc5d7cf13).
+The classification is based on a *single-scene pixel-based cloud detector* developed by Sentinel Hub's research team and is described in more detail [in this blog](https://medium.com/sentinel-hub/improving-cloud-detection-with-machine-learning-c09dc5d7cf13).

 ## Installation